julian1/ansible-consolidated/README.md

 #### Ansible CM

-Set of ansible definitions and plays for use with systemd-nspawn containers, kvm, cloud instances, vbox etc.
+Ansible plays and node defn's for use with systemd-nspawn containers, kvm, cloud instances, vbox etc.

 #### Examples